 1. Overcome lack of name recognition by embracing it

-This is one of the biggest obstacles for smaller and specialised companies.
-Often sales people apologise for not being more well-known.
+This is one of the biggest obstacles for smaller and specialized companies.
+Often sales people apologize for not being more well-known.
 Don’t.
 Instead, proudly state your value proposition and clearly state the business challenge your company solves.

 Demonstrating that you understand their challenge and want to help them improve their business will open more doors.